domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 The free market is like a Ouija board -- seemingly driven by a random assortment of the people's collective will but ultimately guided by those with the most power (and will to power).

+Would you rather be stuck in a pool with a shark or in a cage with a tiger?
+I would choose shark and attempt to punch it in the nose.

 ## False Positive Paradox

 <https://en.wikipedia.org/wiki/False_positive_paradox/>